-In their distinctive black and white stripes they graze across the grass amongst the other herbivores in herds spread across several hundred meters.
+Their distinctive black and white stripes graze across the grass amongst the other herbivores in herds spread across several hundred meters.
 We were even lucky enough to see several fights as they nipped and bit each other as they ran.

 The conservation efforts and anti-poaching Rangers patrolling Game Park means that the Rhino has flourished here.
-And with over 70 of each species in Lake Nakuru National Park, spotting the 2nd of the “Big 5” is very easy to do.
+And with over 70 of each species in Lake Nakuru National Park, spotting the 2nd of the “Big 5” is straightforward to do.

 You aren’t just limited to Baboons either.
 Cheeky Vervet monkeys clamber among the branches of Acacia trees with their babies clinging to their backs as they chatter to one another.

 One of the animals I was dying to spot was the Giraffe.
-And with two shy Giraffes hiding in the forest I was getting worried we might not see any clearly.
+And with two shy Giraffes hiding in the forest, I was getting worried we might not see any.

 I am not sure what I was worried about.

-As we crested one of the hills the plains dropped away in front of us revealing over 50 strolling across the grass.
-Straight across our path they walked, stopping to strip the juicy leaves from the high branches.
-Their tongues wrapping around each leaf before moving on their way.
+As we crested one of the hills, the plains dropped away in front of us, revealing over 50 strolling across the grass.
+Straight across our path, they walked, stopping to strip the juicy leaves from the high branches.
+Their tongues wrapped around each leaf before moving on their way.

 It was here that our Guides radio began chirping like mad.
-With a grin over his shoulder he said he had a surprise for us just up the road.
+He said he had a surprise for us just up the road with a grin over his shoulder.

-3 lion cubs around a year old resting under the shade of a tree out of the baking hot Kenyan sun.
-As we switched off our engine another curious older Male slouched into the open to eye us up.
+Three lion cubs around a year old resting under the shade of a tree out of the baking hot Kenyan sun.
+As we switched off our engine, another curious older Male slouched into the open to eye us up.